JayEveringham/Protaeceae/README.md

 ## Project Overview

-This project aims to create a responsive e-commerce platform that allows users to browse products, add them to the cart, and proceed to checkout.
-The design is optimized for both desktop and mobile devices, ensuring a consistent and user-friendly experience.
+This project was undertaken as part of my ongoing IT studies and is based off a fictional genetic engineering company named "Protaeceae".
+This project aims to create a responsive company portfolio and e-commerce platform that allows users to browse company info, news, research, products, add products to the cart, and proceed to checkout.
+The design is optimized for both desktop and mobile devices, including tablets.

 ## Wireframe and prototype